dbak91/RdpOneClick/README.md

 ## Tips
 # Getting Coordinates
-Use a pen or phone to note down the coordinates while hovering windows cursor over the buttons.
-If prefer windows a tip is to have it so a .txt pad, the secuirity pop up and the LHS of power shell are all cleanlt visible.
-Click txt pad first to type, hover over button, examine powershell without clicking anywhere and type.
+Use a pen or phone to note down the stairs coordinates while hovering windows cursor over the buttons.
+If prefer windows a tip is to have it so a .txt pad, the security pop up and the LHS of Powershell are all cleanly visible.
+Click txt pad first to type, hover over button, examine Powershell without clicking anywhere and type.
 ## Too many desktop icons
 Move original rdp files to a folder and use the tools Path Mode.
 ## Repetitive setup